dbkazure/works/Ansible/Ansbile-roles/Sandbox_Setup/readme.md

 This Ansible role will setup Chroot and Docker Image in Ubuntu, which can essentially be used as a Sandbox for testing.
 VM setup has yet to be added, which is currently in the development stage.

-To run the playbook or role,.
+To run the playbook or role:

 ansible-playbook sandbox_setup.yml --tags Docker -K